k1b0oka/k1b0oka/README.md

  INSPIRATION

- What inspired me to be a leader is the fact that it has always been my passion to been my passion to be the standing ovation for students and their strength in time of difficulty and belief for change.
+ What inspired me to be a leader is the fact that it has always been his passion to be the standing ovation for students and their strength in time of difficulty and belief for change.

  EXPERIENCE.
  It has been an educative, and interesting adventure that mhas taught me to associate with different people of different people of different backgrounds, beliefs and self beliefs and how to manage peoples burdens and problems

  CHALLENGES
  I have always found difficulty in appeasing everyone with the decisions I take still know that a leader must make tough but right correct decisions